-2.1.4 First Meeting of the Working Group
+2.1.4.
+First Meeting of the Working Group

-2.1.4.1 Introductions
+2.1.4.1.
+Introductions

-For team-building purposes, to understand its resources and capabilities and, potentially, to help with prospective assignments, members of the Working Group should be provided with the opportunity, at the start of the first meeting, to share information regarding interests, background, skills, experience, especially as related to any requirements in the Charter.
+For team-building purposes, to understand its resources and capabilities and, potentially, to help with prospective assignments, members of the Working Group should be provided with the opportunity, at the start of the first meeting, to share information regarding interests, background, skills, experience, especially as related to any requirements in the Charter,

-Members of the Working Group should be informed that all Working Groups are normally expected to operate under the principles of transparency and openness, which means, inter alia, that mailing lists are publicly archived, meetings are normally recorded and/or transcribed, and SOIs are required from Working Group participants which will be publicly posted.
+Members of the Working Group should be informed that all GNSO Working Groups are expected to operate under the principles of transparency and openness, which means, inter alia, that mailing lists are publicly archived, meetings are normally recorded and/or transcribed, and SOIs are required from Working Group participants.

-2.1.4.2 Election of the WG Leaders
+2.1.4.2.
+Election of the WG Leaders

 Unless a Chair has already been named by the Chartering Organization, normally a Chair will be selected at the first meeting of the WG.
 Until that time, the Chartering Organization's liaison may fulfill the role of interim Chair.
-A Working Group may elect to have Co-Chairs and Vice-Chairs.
-Under extraordinary circumstances, ICANN staff may be requested to perform administrative co-ordination of the WG until such time a Chair can be appointed.
+A Working Group can elect to have co-chairs, vice-chairs or request ICANN Staff to perform the role of Chair.
 Once selected, a Working Group Chair will need to be confirmed by the Chartering Organization (CO).
 The newly elected Chair will act on a provisional basis until the Chartering Organization has confirmed the appointment.
-If there are any objections to the selected Chair, the CO will conduct a vote to establish whether there is sufficient support for the selected Chair according to the voting procedures of the CO.
-If not, the Working Group will be requested to reconsider their choice for Chair and return to the CO with a new proposal.
+If there are any objections to the selected Chair, the CO will conduct a vote to establish whether there is majority support for the selected Chair.
+If there is no majority support, the Working Group will be requested to reconsider their choice for Chair and return to the CO with a new proposal.